CodeLinaro-mirror/la_kernel_y2038-endgame/Documentation/core-api/dma-isa-lpc.rst

 Also the transfer block may not cross page boundaries (which are 64 or 128 KiB depending on which channel you use).

-In order to allocate a piece of memory that satisfies all these requirements you pass the flag GFP_DMA to kmalloc.

 Unfortunately the memory available for ISA DMA is scarce so unless you allocate the memory during boot-up it's a good idea to also pass __GFP_RETRY_MAYFAIL and __GFP_NOWARN to make the allocator try a bit harder.